 B.C.
 Day

+Labour Day

+Thanksgiving Day

+Remembrance Day

+Christmas Day

-- 11.02 Part-time employees who have worked at thirty (30) days with the Employer, are entitled to eleven (11) Statutory Holidays and such other holidays as may be in the future proclaimed by the Provincial government. - 11.03 Employees who are required to work on a statutory holiday shall be paid at the rate of time-and-one-half $(1\frac{1}{2}x)$ in addition to a day's pay. - 11.04 The Employer shall make every effort to schedule either Christmas Day or New Year's Day off for employees so requesting.
+11.02 Part-time employees who have worked at least fifteen (15) of the last thirty (30) days employment with the Employer, are entitled to ten (10) Statutory Holidays and such other holidays as may be in the future proclaimed by either the Provincial of Federal governments.

-11.05 If a statutory holiday occurs within an employee's vacation period, an extra day's vacation will be allowed for each statutory holiday so occuring.
+- 11.03 Employees who are required to work on a statutory holiday shall be paid at the rate of time-and-one-half $(1\frac{1}{2}x)$ in addition to a day's pay. - 11.04 Employees who are required to work on Christmas Day shall be paid at the rate of double-time (2x) in addition to a day's pay. - 11.05 The Employer shall make every effort to schedule either Christmas Day or New Year's Day off for employees so requesting. - 11.06 If a statutory holiday occurs within an employee's vacation period, an extra day's vacation will be allowed for each statutory holiday so occurring.